“Never half ass two things, whole ass one thing.”

 Ok, so Ron Swanson may not be the greatest example of a leader in all areas, but he sure makes a valid point with this statement.
 What this says to me, regarding leadership, is it’s more productive to work on one strength than two weaknesses.

-This sentiment also rang out pretty loud recently when I read an article about reading results of 360 feedback.
+This sentiment also rang out pretty loud recently when I read an article in Forbes magazine about reading results of 360 feedback.
 (And we’ll talk more about 360 feedback in another blog.)
 Which is why I want to discuss it.
 The article looked at the results of some 360 feedback of leaders, and with it, the author uncovered an interesting question.

 As a leader, is it better for you to work on your strengths or your weaknesses?